 - While sleeping you are fasting thus keeping a snack by the bedside will prove of use so that you can eat it when you wake up during the night or as first snack after waking up in the morning.

-- Indulge in moderate exercise regime, overdoing can affect the sugar levels in your body.
+- Indulging in a moderate exercise regime.
+Remember , overdoing it can affect the sugar levels in your body.

 Diagnosis of Low Sugar During Pregnancy

-Based on the symptoms and blood glucose reading the doctor diagnoses the case of hypoglycemia.
-Thus the doctor asks the patients o record their blood sugar reading for several times during a day.
-The doctor prescribes a sugar monitoring kit for assisting in recording the sugar levels.
+Based on the symptoms and blood glucose reading, the doctor diagnoses the case of hypoglycemia.
+Thus the doctor asks the patients to record their blood sugar reading several times during a day.
+The doctor prescribes a sugar monitoring kit, also known as glucometer, for assisting in recording the sugar levels.
 Persistent low sugar blood levels indicate hypoglycemia, a single reading cannot decide the disease.

 Effect of Hypoglycemia on Mother and Child

 Severe cases of hypoglycemia may require hospitalization.
-The blood sugar level can drop to 300 micro grams per ml thus cause seizures and in extreme cases the mother can go in coma.
+The blood sugar level can drop to 300 micrograms per ml thus causing seizures and in extreme cases the mother can go into a coma.

 Treatment for Reducing Severe Hypoglycemia